 Grasping the Power of ETL Pipelines

 Understanding the ETL pipeline is grasping the process of systematically extracting, transforming, and loading data to facilitate meaningful analysis and decision-making.
+To define ETL briefly, it stands for Extract, Transform, Load, encapsulating the core steps of data preparation.

 The Significance of ETL Pipelines